Skip to content

 Your cart is empty

 Essential oils are volatile, organic compounds extracted from plants.
 Each essential oil contains a range of components with their own aromatic and therapeutic qualities.
 It takes a lot of plant material to create essential oils; typical yields are 1-2% by weight.
-For example, it takes around 3 pounds of lavender buds to make 15ml of oil.
+For example, it could take up to 6 pounds of lavender buds to make just a 15ml bottle of oil.
 Steam distillation and cold pressing are the most common methods of extraction for essential oils.

 STEAM DISTILLATION